 - Other Situations (talk to your Licensed Health Agent)

-People who are either disabled or make less than approximately $12,500 household income in a calendar year can qualify for Medicaid.
+People who are either disabled or make less than approximately $12,700 household income in a calendar year can qualify for Medicaid.
 Anyone 65 years of age or older qualifies for Medicare.
 Supplements are needed to get additional coverage for prescriptions, as an example.
+To see if you qualify for Medicaid, please review the following link.

 Plans can be completely customized to meet the needs of the insured versus plans on the Marketplace that are a one size fits all.